Paula Cohen: Research and career

 Cohen joined the faculty at Albert Einstein College of Medicine in 2000.
 Her early research considered gonadal function in males and females.
 Specifically, she worked on maternal mismatch repair proteins and how they impact Trisomy-21.
 Trisomy-21 is the abnormality in chromosomes that is responsible for Down syndrome.
 She moved to Cornell University in 2004, where she was made associate professor in 2007 and professor in 2013.
 She founded the Cornell Center for Reproductive Genomics in 2006, which seeks to promote research in reproductive health and fertility.
 She was appointed Associate Vice Provost for Life Sciences in 2018.

 Cohen is interested in mammalian meiosis, gametogenesis and the role of a variety of DNA repair pathways in mediating meiosis.
 In particular, Cohen has studied the DNA mismatch repair (MMR) pathway, and described the major crossover pathway in mammalian meiosis.
-She has also studied the origins of male intertility and spermatogenesis.
+She has also studied the origins of male infertility and spermatogenesis.
 Specifically, Cohen is interested in the regulation of RNA during the formation of sperm.

-Cohen is chair of the 2022 Gordon Research Conference Diverse and Conserved Molecular Mechanisms Preventing Aneuploidy During Gamete Production.
-The conference looks to explore meiosis, the cell division process that results in gametes for sexual reproduction.
+Cohen was chair of the 2022 Gordon Research Conference Diverse and Conserved Molecular Mechanisms Preventing Aneuploidy During Gamete Production.
+The conference looked to explore meiosis, the cell division process that results in gametes for sexual reproduction.
+In 2023, she was chosen by her peer community to serve as the Co-Vice-Chair for the 2025 Gordon Research Conference on Germinal Stem Cell biology alongside Dr. Josephine Bowles.
+The Chair for that meeting was Dr. Mitinori Saitou.
+Cohen and Bowles are now slated to serve as Co-Chairs for the 2027 GRC Germinal Stem Cell Biology meeting.